helpfulengineering/project-manufacturer-database/README.md

 ## Configure

 To performs searches locally you'll need an API key with access to the Places API for localhost.
-You can use your own, or the one from the team if you are on the team.
-If you want to use the one from the team, ask around for it **and** get your IP whitelisted.
+To use the one from the team, ask around for it **and** get your IP whitelisted.

-Set it by running the following in the console on the dev site:

-    window.localStorage.setItem('HE_DB_SEARCH_DEV_API_KEY', '<key>');
+To use .env variables you should create a .env.development.local file, that will be used in development environment - this file is always ignored by git.
+Please don't change .env file unless you need to add a new environment variable, this file is not ignored by git, so no values should be on it.

 ## Build